purvitrivedi/sei-group-project-3/README.md

 ## Seeding (Day 9)

-The final day was spent population the database with Hikes, Groups and Users.
+The final day was spent populating the database with Hikes, Groups and Users.
 We ensured that Hikes and Groups were created by random users by writing this script in seeds.js:

     const hikesWithUsers = hikeData.map(hike => {
       return { ...hike, user: createdUsers[Math.floor(Math.random() * createdUsers.length)]._id }